eartheia/eartheia/README.md

-{airy eating burger art by frowny_brownie on pin+twitter!!>o< pretend that everything looks neat and nice,, i duno how 2 make this look pretty}
+{airy eating burger art by frowny_brownie on pin+twitter!!>o< pretend that everything looks neat and nice,, still duno how this works and how 2 make it look pretty}

 <img width="3040" height="1665" alt="無題435 (1)" src="https://github.com/user-attachments/assets/642e860b-e024-4af2-97eb-7029d4665fbd" />